grafana/pyroscope/docs/sources/configure-client/language-sdks/java.md

 {{< /code >}}

-Then add the following code to your application:
+Add the following code to your application:

 {{< code >}}